denialromeo/danielmoore.us/about.md

 **Blog Posts**

 * "[Automation and the Future of Work](http://hipcrimevocab.com/2016/04/19/automation-and-the-future-of-work-black-lives-matter/#main)" by the Hipcrime Vocab (Technology causes poverty.)
-* "[Begin End](https://www.newyorker.com/magazine/2023/11/20/a-coder-considers-the-waning-days-of-the-craft)" by James Somers (Computer programming has likely peaked as a career.)
 * "[The Coming European Economic Apocalypse](https://www.leftbrainwave.com/2022/11/the-coming-european-economic-apocalypse.html#main)" by Seshadri Kumar (World War 3 has begun.)
 * "[Has China Turned to Capitalism?](https://sociologicalfragments.files.wordpress.com/2019/05/losurdo-defence_of_modern_day_china-1.pdf)" by Domenico Losurdo (Understanding modern China.)
-* "[How the Taliban Did It](https://www.atlanticcouncil.org/blogs/new-atlanticist/how-the-taliban-did-it-inside-the-operational-art-of-its-military-victory/)" by Benjamin Jensen (Teamwork and resolve trump everything.)
 * "[India: Another China or Another Brazil?](https://thenextrecession.wordpress.com/2019/05/19/india-another-china-or-another-brazil/)" by Michael Roberts (A sobering assessment.)
-* "[Life in India After Returning from US](https://cubicledog.substack.com/p/part-1-life-in-india)" by Shuddha Kannadiga (All moves have trade-offs.)
-* "[Meditations on Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch)" by Scott Alexander (We run ever-faster just to stay in place.)
 * "[The Merge](https://blog.samaltman.com/the-merge#main)" by Sam Altman (If intelligent life has a future, it's post-human.)
 * "[The Obama Factor](https://www.tabletmag.com/sections/arts-letters/articles/david-garrow-interview-obama)" by David Samuels (In some ways, he set the stage for Trump.)
-* "[Overshoot](https://medium.com/@CollapseSurvival/overshoot-why-its-already-too-late-to-save-civilization-e834cb4ec694)" by Alan Urban (Everything lasts forever until it doesn't.)
 * "[Reducing the Male Population Will Solve Everything](https://www.vice.com/en/article/5gkkj5/is-reducing-the-male-population-by-90-percent-the-solution-to-all-our-problems)" by Krista Milburn (It actually would.)
-* "[Rich Programmer Food](https://steve-yegge.blogspot.com/2007/06/rich-programmer-food.html#content)" by Steve Yegge (Experts work at a level hobbyists can't imagine.)
-* "[Stevey's Google Platforms Rant](https://gist.github.com/chitchcock/1281611#steveys-google-platforms-rant)" by Steve Yegge (Microsoft's path to world domination.)
-* "[Teach Yourself Programming in Ten Years](http://www.norvig.com/21-days.html)" by Peter Norvig (No royal road to geometry.)
 * "[We're Gonna Need a Bigger Moat](https://steve-yegge.medium.com/were-gonna-need-a-bigger-moat-478a8df6a0d2)" by Steve Yegge (The AI genie is out of the bottle.)
 * "[What I Think Is Going On With U.S.-China Relations](https://www.linkedin.com/pulse/what-i-think-going-1-china-us-relations-2-other-countries-ray-dalio/)" by Ray Dalio (We're f\*\*ked.)
-* "[Why Software Is Eating the World](https://a16z.com/2011/08/20/why-software-is-eating-the-world/#main)" by Marc Andreessen (Unforeseen consequences.)
-* "[Will India Get Too Hot to Work?](https://www.mckinsey.com/capabilities/sustainability/our-insights/will-india-get-too-hot-to-work)" by the McKinsey Global Institute (Is there a future?)
 * "[You Weren't Meant to Have a Boss](http://www.paulgraham.com/boss.html)" by Paul Graham (Hierarchies suck the fun out of work.)
 * "[The ZIRPing of America](https://www.swissamerica.com/ZIRP.php)" by Craig Smith (Root of every political issue of the past 15 years.)
 {%endcomment%}